2023|ICD-10 Diagnosis CODE: E03.9 Hypothyroidism Unspecified

 Billable: Yes

-ICD-10 code for hypothyroidism:
+ICD-10 code for hypothyroidism

 ICD-10 E03.9 is the diagnosis code that can be used for hypothyroidism, unspecified.
 It is a type of thyroid gland disorder, a medical condition in which a thyroid gland produces less thyroid hormon

-Approximate synonyms of ICD-10 hypothyroidism:
+Approximate synonyms of ICD-10

 - Hypothyroidism (Low thyroid) acquired